What If Growth Isn’t the Whole Story?

 Take a breath here.
 Notice what emerges when you sit with that question.

-Creating space whilst flying the plane
+Creating space while flying the plane

 The challenge isn't insight or willingness to change.
 In our experience, experienced leaders possess both in abundance.
 What's often missing is space—time and permission to pause, reflect, and explore together: